nflavour/nflavour.github.io/_posts/2014-11-16-learning-functional-programming.md

 categories: programming
 ---

-## Learning Functional Programming ##

-** Note: I suspect I will be writing a lot more in the next week or two about Functional Programming and doing it in JavaScript **
+*Note: I suspect I will be writing a lot more in the next week or two about Functional Programming and doing it in JavaScript*

 In CS 135 the languate we learned was Scheme, a pure functional programming language (at least that was the restriction from our professor).
 I've learned imperative programming a long time ago, in Turing and Java.
 So when I first faced functional programming, I was confused and frustrated.
 But quickly after I realized the simplicity and elegance in functional programming.
 However, I never understood a good use for it, and why I would ever want to use functional programming.